The plant-based food industry is evolving

 Cheese

-Both dollar and unit sales declined for the plant-based cheese category in 2022 after significant growth in the previous two years.
+Both dollar and unit sales declined for the plant-based cheese category in 2023.

 Key insights

-• Household penetration of plant-based cheese is small but has seen modest growth over the last three years.
-The percentage of households purchasing plant-based cheese rose to 5% in 2022 (similar to in 2021) compared to just 3% of households purchasing in the category in 2019.
+• Household penetration of plant-based cheese is small but saw modest growth over recent years.
+The percentage of households purchasing plant-based cheese rose to 7 percent in 2023 (similar to in 2022) compared to 5 percent in 2020.

-• Repeat rates are down by seven percentage points from 2020, indicating more opportunities for product development to meet consumer needs.
-The percentage of buyers purchasing in the plant-based cheese category more than once decreased from 57% in 2020 to 50% in 2022.
+• Repeat rates were down.
+The percentage of buyers purchasing in the plant-based cheese category more than once decreased from 56 percent in 2020 to 49 percent in 2023.

-• Plant-based cheese’s market share of total cheese dollar sales has remained steady.
-Plant-based cheese’s dollar sales share of the total cheese market has remained at about 1% over the last three years.
-Its unit share is just shy of 1%.
+• Plant-based cheese’s dollar share of the total cheese market remained at about 1 percent over each of the last three years.

 • The animal-based cheese category has high consumer engagement, offering a large potential market.
-Behind animal-based meat, animal-based cheese is the animal-based category with the greatest household penetration in the U.S., at 96%.
-Earning more of those households as plant-based cheese buyers represents a large opportunity for the plant-based cheese category.
-However, research shows that only a small portion of consumers say that plant-based cheese tastes as good as conventional cheese, indicating further innovation and engagement opportunities to increase consumer activity in the category.
+Behind only animal-based meat, animal-based cheese was the animal-based category with the greatest household penetration in the U.S., at 97 percent.
+Converting more of those households into plant-based cheese buyers represents a large opportunity for the plant-based cheese category.
+However, repeat rates indicate that current products are not meeting consumers’ needs and expectations.

 Ready-to-drink beverages